The symplectic geometry of closed equilateral random walks in 3-space

 We also discovered that hit-and-run can converge relatively slowly when sampling high-dimensional polytopes, leading to very long-range autocorrelations in the resulting Markov chain.
 Following a suggestion of Soteros~\cite{chrispc}, after considerable experimentation we settled on the convention that a single ``moment polytope'' step in our implementation of TSMCMC$(\beta)$ would represent ten iterations of hit-and-run on the moment polytope.
 This reduced autocorrelations greatly and led to better convergence overall.
 We used this convention for all our numerical experiments below.

-The $\proc{Toric-Symplectic-MCMC}(\beta)$ algorithm depends on a choice of triangulation $T$ for the $n$-gon to determine the moment polytope $P$.
-There is considerable freedom in this choice, since the number of triangulations of an $n$-gon is the Catalan number $C_{n-2} \sim 4^{n-2}/(n-2)^{3/2} \sqrt{\pi}$.
-We have proved above that the $\proc{Toric-Symplectic-MCMC}(\beta)$ algorithm will converge for any of these triangulations, but the rate of convergence is expected to depend on the triangulation, which determines the geometry of the moment polytope.
-This geometry directly affects the rate of convergence of hit-and-run; ``long and skinny'' polytopes are harder to sample than ``round'' ones (see Lovasz~\cite{Lovasz:1999cq}).
+The $\textsc{Toric-Symplectic-MCMC}(\beta)$ algorithm depends on a choice of triangulation $T$ for the $n$-gon to determine the moment polytope $P$.
+There is considerable freedom in this choice, since the number of triangulations of an $n$-gon is the Catalan number ${C_{n-2} = \frac{1}{n-1} {2n-4 \choose n-2}}$ (\cite{Stanley1999eh}, Exercise 6.19).
+Using Stirling's approximation, this can be approximated for large $n$ by ${C_{n-2} \sim4^{n-2}/(n-2)^{3/2} \sqrt {\pi}}$ (\cite{Olver2010vy}, 26.5.6).
+We have proved above that the $\textsc{Toric-Symplectic-MCMC}(\beta)$ algorithm will converge for any of these triangulations, but the rate of convergence is expected to depend on the triangulation, which determines the geometry of the moment polytope.
+This geometry directly affects the rate of convergence of hit-and-run; ``long and skinny'' polytopes are harder to sample than ``round'' ones (see Lovasz~\cite{Lovasz1999cq}).

-To get a sense of the effect of the triangulation on the performance of TSMCMC$(\beta)$ we set $\beta=0.5$ and $n = 23$ and ran the algorithm from 20 start points for 20,000 steps.
+To get a sense of the effect of the triangulation on the performance of TSMCMC$(\beta)$, we set $\beta=0.5$ and $n = 23$ and ran the algorithm from 20 start points for 20,000 steps.
 We then took the average IPS error bar for expected total curvature over these 20 runs as a measure of convergence.
-We repeated this analysis for 300 random triangulations and 300 repeats of three triangulations that we called the ``fan'', ``teeth'' and ``spiral'' triangulations.
-The results are shown in Figure~\ref{fig:triangulations}.
+We repeated this analysis for 300 random triangulations and 300 repeats of three triangulations that we called the ``fan,'' ``teeth'' and ``spiral'' triangulations.
+The results are shown in Figure~\ref{figtriangulations}.
 The definition of the fan and teeth triangulations will be obvious from that figure; the spiral triangulation is generated by traversing the $n$-gon in order repeatedly, joining every other vertex along the traversal until the triangulation is complete.
 Our experiments showed that this spiral triangulation was the best performing triangulation among our candidates, so we standardized on that triangulation for further numerical experiments.